udacity/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+Date 12/12/2019
 ### Project Title
-Replace the Project Title
+PDSND bikeshare.py
 ### Description
-Describe what your project is about and what it does
+this project to analyze the data for bikeshare in 3 major city in US (chicago, New York, and Washington)by writing a code using python to answer the questions need it
 ### Files used
 Include the files used